zacanger/niddesa/text/generated-translations/cullaniddesa/13-chinese-google.md

 Sudra, Layman, Monk, Heaven, People.
 "You", he said the Blessed One.
-"Thoroughly "Explanation", please explain that thoroughly; please teach, please inform, please establish, please uncover, please analyze, please clarify, please explain.”
+"Thoroughly "Explanation", please explain that thoroughly; please teach, please inform, please establish, please uncover, please analyze, please clarify, please explain."
 To ask you to explain them thoroughly.

 "Because like this you are the knower of these laws": "Because like this you are the knower, the judge, the judge, the clearer, the understander of these laws."